aemami1/home/content/group/_index.md

 ## 2. Reasoning and Benchmarking of AI Systems

 We're looking to test, harness, and push the boundaries of reasoning capabilities of AI systems.
 At the same time, we believe in this artificial "intelligence" as more of a *means* than an *end*.
 AI applied towards diversifying storytelling education, multilingual/multicultural representation, and precise language understanding are example of some of these means!

+{{< figure src="/uploads/mirrorstories.png" caption="We find that LLMs are able to create personalized stories that reflect diverse identities, and we show that readers prefer them over generalized stories (whether human-written or LLM generated).
+Impressively, they were even better at conveying intended morals and were more engaging to readers -- this might just revolutionize how we create inclusive literature!
+[Read more about this study](/publication/yunusov2024mirrorstoriesreflectingdiversitypersonalized).">}}

 {{< figure src="/uploads/evograd.png" caption="Interface of EvoGrad at [https://www.evograd.com/](https://evograd.com).
 [Read more about this study](/publication/sun-2024-evo/)." >}}